clmccall/MOPTOP_reduction_pipeline/README.md

 The calculations toggle switches on and off the calibration of the data within "reduced_data.csv".
 This process calibrates magnitude and q-u values, as well as calculating flux, linear polarisation degree, and unwrapped EVPA.
 The results of this process are outputted to a new CSV called "all_data.csv".
 This is the final output of the pipeline.

 One can specify the number of EVPA values to include in the EVPA weighted average using the evpa_steps parameter.
 This is set to 3, but can take the form of any integer.
-This pipeline uses a novel approach to unwrap EVPA data, details of which can be found in McCall 2025 thesis.
+This pipeline uses a novel approach to unwrap EVPA data, details of which can be found in McCall (2025).

 ---